-When a sourdough starter is watery it can be fixed by increasing the amount of flour used in the refreshments.
-Flour brands differ in their ability to absorb water so further adjustments, until the consistency is reached are often necessary.
+When a sourdough starter is watery increase the amount of flour used in the refreshments.
+Flour brands differ in their ability to absorb water.
+Further adjustments, until the consistency is reached are often necessary.
 Most sourdough starters have a thick pancake batter consistency.

 Why is my starter so wet?